 Thanks for your question.
 It is a very interesting one which could be answered in many different ways.

 Australia is a democracy.
 Democracy means the people have a say about how they are governed.
 In Australia the people have their say by electing members of parliament to make decisions for the whole country.
-These members of parliament represent the people, which is why Australia is considered a representative democracy.
+These members of parliament represent the people, which is why Australia is a representative democracy.

 Australia also has a monarch (the Queen) as our head of state.
 The powers of the monarch are set out in the Constitution, along with the powers of the parliament and the courts.
-This means that Australia is often called a constitutional monarchy.
+This means that Australia is a constitutional monarchy.

-Australia’s parliament is bicameral, meaning it has two chambers.
+Australia’s parliament is bicameral, meaning it has 2 chambers.
 This is similar to the British Parliament as many of the functions and practices of the Australian Parliament are based on British Parliament, also called the Westminster system.